sfluor/ezscan/readme.md

 - confirmation on previous
 - figure out why we can't load big images
 - fix PDF save if the image is horizontal
-- show that images list is draggable
 - name PDF output
+- add reaction to buttons
 - tune PDF parameters (sizes / more than one image per page. etc)
 - center image
 - show loading